Going From Bishop Feild to Broadway

 While Anderson spent the remainder of his life in New York, he was a somewhat regular visitor to Newfoundland.
 On a return visit in 1955 he addressed the St. John's Rotary Club.

 Anderson married Sybil Irene Bartlett in 1917 but the marriage ended in divorce; he later married Lillian Bradley: there were no children from either marriage.
 He died at his home at Forest Hills Inn, Queens, New York on Nov.
 9, 1965.

-The Centre for Newfoundland Studies archives is fortunate to have a small number of items documenting Anderson's life and work.
+Archives and Special Collections is fortunate to have a small number of items documenting Anderson's life and work.
 One is the certificate awarding Anderson the Military Division of the Order of the British Empire.
 A second is a typescript of Anderson's play, The Mermaid's Tavern, copyrighted in 1929.
 It is a one-act play with music, set in the Mermaid Tavern in London during the winter of 1592-93.
 The major characters are Kit Marlowe, Will Shakespeare and Ben Jonson.
 Anderson gave this copy to Gilbert Higgins some years ago; Higgins presented it to the archives in 1995.
 The rest of the items are clippings and reviews of his work, mainly containing biographical information, and a copy of a poem Anderson wrote entitled "Damming the Strait of Belle Isle."